MarshesDuck/MarshesBot/ReadMe.md

-# Discord BOT built with discord.js
+# Simple discord.js Bot

 A simple discord bot built with discord.js.

-The app has two functions
+Functions:

-- Telling Jokes
+- Telling Jokes (courtesy of nemo0)
-- Making Mods
+- Saying hello.

-## Telling Jokes

-Takes jokes from an array defined in the app.js file.
-Can also be achieved using some API.
-The `!joke` command is used to trigger it.

-## Making Moderators

-Can also be used to make a moderator.
-The `!mod` command can be used.
+- Sending a link to the server icon.

+Planned Features (for now):

+- Command to say old quotes from a friend.